Icinga/get-started-docs/doc/12-director.md

 Adding your first host is only the beginning.
 You can continue your journey of learning how to master Icinga Director through many different topics.
 For example, adding new service checks to your hosts is very similar to adding a host.
 Still, there are plenty of capabilities included in Icinga Director that are worth exploring.
 Here are some examples to continue reading:

 * Learn more about the fundamentals of Icinga Director: [How your configuration gets rendered](https://icinga.com/docs/icinga-director/latest/doc/10-How-it-works/)
-* Use Icinga’s dynamic rule based configuration for service checks: [Working with Apply for rules – tcp ports example](https://icinga.com/docs/icinga-director/latest/doc/15-Service-apply-for-example/)
+* Use Icinga's dynamic rule based configuration for service checks: [Working with Apply for rules – tcp ports example](https://icinga.com/docs/icinga-director/latest/doc/15-Service-apply-for-example/)
 * Use Icinga Director to manage and deploy Icinga Agents on your machines: [Working with Agents and Config Zones](https://icinga.com/docs/icinga-director/latest/doc/24-Working-with-agents/)
 * Automate your process by importing data from third party databases: [Import and Synchronization](https://icinga.com/docs/icinga-director/latest/doc/70-Import-and-Sync/)